Click on the Triangle Icon to Expand Menu

 If you are facing accusations of rape, you need to get legal help immediately.
 A conviction for this type of offense can permanently harm your life and result in a lengthy prison sentence.

-If you are being contacted by a detective wanting to speak with you regarding sexual assault allegations, you should consult with an experience sexual assault lawyer immediately.
-It is never recommended that you speak with a detective without first seeking the assistance of an attorney.
+If you are being contacted by a detective wanting to speak with you regarding sexual assault allegations, you should consult with an experienced sexual assault lawyer immediately.

 Always Available 24/7 for Legal Help